-Small Business SEO Checklist: 11 Ways to Improve Rankings Today
+Small Business SEO Checklist: 11 Ways To Improve Rankings

-However, there are at least 11 things you can focus on to start moving the needle for your small businesses.

-The following SEO checklist for small businesses will help you prioritize SEO tasks.
+In this article, you’ll find an 11-point SEO checklist for small businesses that help you prioritize and focus on those SEO tasks that will really move the needle for you, including:

 - What to address.